Arbër Zeneli: First team

 Having been promoted to the senior team in December 2013.
-On 1 March 2014, he made his debut with IF Elfsborg in the group stage of 2013–14 Svenska Cupen against Östersunds after being named in the starting line-up and he went on to play a total of three games in the competition which IF Elfsborg later won beating Helsingborg in the final.
+On 1 March 2014, he made his debut with IF Elfsborg in the group stage of 2013–14 Svenska Cupen against Östersund after being named in the starting line-up and he went on to play a total of three games in the competition which IF Elfsborg later won beating Helsingborg in the final.

-Zeneli made his first Allsvenskan appearance on 31 March after coming on as a substitute at 75th minute in place of injured Simon Hedlund in a 2–1 away defeat against Åtvidabergs.
+Zeneli made his first Allsvenskan appearance on 31 March after coming on as a substitute at 75th minute in place of injured Simon Hedlund in a 2–1 away defeat against Åtvidaberg.
 He played 16 games during the 2014 season and finished the season by scoring his first senior goal that subsequently sealed the win for his team against Brommapojkarna and he dedicated the goal to his former coach Klas Ingesson who had died a couple of days earlier.

 Heerenveen

-On 10 November 2015, Zeneli signed a three-and-a-half year contract with Eredivisie club Heerenveen.
+On 10 November 2015, Zeneli signed a three-and-a-half-year contract with Eredivisie club Heerenveen.
 Heerenveen reportedly paid a €2 million transfer fee.
 On 16 January 2016, he made his debut in a 5–2 home win against PEC Zwolle after being named in the starting line-up.
 On 23 January 2016, Zeneli scored his first goal for Heerenveen in a 3–1 win against Willem II in Matchday 19 of 2015–16 Eredivisie, and his performance earned him the man of the match award.